Almost lossless analog signal separation and probabilistic uncertainty relations: Probabilistic Uncertainty Relation

 \section{Probabilistic Uncertainty Relation}

-The central conceptual element in the proof of Theorem~\ref{th2} is a probabilistic uncertainty relation, which leads to uniqueness guarantees for the recovery of $\yv$ and $\zv$ from $\wv$ in \eqref{eq:model1}.
-Formally, the question of uniqueness boils down to asking whether different pairs $(\yv,\zv)$ and $(\yv',\zv')$ exist such that \ban \am\yv+\bm\zv=\am\yv'+\bm\zv' ,\ean or, equivalently, \ban \am(\yv-\yv')=\bm(\zv'-\zv). \ean In the context of compressed sensing where $\yv,\yv ', \zv, \zv'$ are sparse signals, the differences $\yv-\yv '$ and $\zv'-\zv$ are sparse as well so that \eqref{eq:sparse} would imply the existence of a non-zero signal $\sv:=\am(\yv-\yv')=\bm(\zv'-\zv)$ that can be sparsely represented in both dictionaries $\am$ and $\bm$.
-Uncertainty principles are at the heart of compressed sensing theory and state that no such $\sv$ can exist if the signals $\yv,\yv ', \zv, \zv'$ and hence $\yv - \yv'$ and $\zv'-\zv$ are sufficiently sparse and the dictionaries $\am$ and $\bm$ are sufficiently incoherent, thereby guaranteeing that, for a given $\wv$, there is a unique pair $(\yv,\zv)$ such that $\wv=\am\yv+\bm\zv$.
-Specifically, the Donoho-Stark uncertainty principle \cite{DS89} considers the square matrices $\am=\boldsymbol{I}_n$ and $\bm=\fm_n$, and states that there exists no pair of vectors $(\pv,\qv) \neq \0v$ with $2n_{\pv}n_{\qv}< n$ satisfying
+The central conceptual element in the proof of Theorem~\ref{th2} is a probabilistic uncertainty relation, which leads to uniqueness guarantees for recovery of $\yv$ and $\zv$ from $\wv$ in \eqref{eq:model1}.
+Formally, the question of uniqueness boils down to asking whether different concatenated source vectors $\xv=[\yv^{\operatorname{T}} \:\: \zv^{\operatorname{T}}]^{\operatorname{T}}$ and $\xv'=[{\yv'}^{\operatorname{T}} \:\: {\zv'}^{\operatorname{T}}]^{\operatorname{T}}$ exist such that \ban [\am\:\: \bm]\xv=[\am\:\: \bm]\xv' ,\ean or, equivalently, \ban \am\pv=\bm\qv, \ean with difference vectors $\pv:=\yv-\yv '$ and $\qv:=\zv'-\zv$.
+In the context of compressed sensing where $\yv,\yv ', \zv,$ and $\zv'$ are sparse signals, $\pv$ and $\qv$ are sparse as well so that \eqref{eq:sparse} would imply the existence of a non-zero signal $\sv:=\am\pv=\bm\qv$ that can be sparsely represented in both dictionaries $\am$ and $\bm$.
+Uncertainty principles are at the heart of compressed sensing theory and state that no such $\sv$ can exist if the signals $\yv,\yv ', \zv,$ and $\zv'$ and hence $\pv$ and $\qv$ are sufficiently sparse and the dictionaries $\am$ and $\bm$ are sufficiently incoherent, thereby guaranteeing that, for a given $\wv$, there is a unique pair $(\yv,\zv)$ such that $\wv=\am\yv+\bm\zv$.
+Specifically, the Donoho-Stark uncertainty principle \cite{DS89} applies to the square matrices $\am=\boldsymbol{I}_n$ and $\bm=\fm_n$, and states that there exists no pair of vectors $(\pv,\qv) \neq \0v$ with $2n_{\pv}n_{\qv}< n$ satisfying \eqref{eq:sparse}, where $n_{\pv}$ and $n_{\qv}$ denote the number of non-zero entries in $\pv$ and $\qv$, respectively.
+Elad and Bruckstein \cite{EB02} generalized the Donoho-Stark uncertainty principle to arbitrary orthonormal bases $\am$ and $\bm$ and found that no pair of vectors $(\pv,\qv)\neq \0v$ with $(n_{\pv}+n_{\qv})/2<1/\mu$ satisfying \eqref{eq:sparse} exists.
+Here, \ba \mu:=\sup_{1\leqslant i,j \leqslant n} |\langle \av_i , \bv_j \rangle | \ea is the coherence of $\am=[\av_1 \dots \av_n]$ and $\bm=[\bv_1 \dots \bv_n]$.
+This uncertainty principle was further extended to redundant and undercomplete dictionaries in \cite{KDB12}.
+The essence of uncertainty relations is that uniqueness in signal separation or signal recovery can be enforced by demanding that the signals to be separated or recovered, respectively, be sufficiently sparse, provided that the underlying dictionaries are incoherent enough.